 Exercise in pregnancy is not just good for you but your baby too.
 Moms who exercise regularly have less weight gain, so the risk of complications (such as gestational diabetes and high blood pressure) may be reduced.
-Your baby is also more likely to stay within normal weight guidelines, and you're setting them up for a lifetime of health, too!
+Your baby is also more likely to stay within normal weight guidelines, which means you're setting them up for a lifetime of health, too.

-You get to share those lovely, happy hormones that your body makes when you exercise with your baby too.
-Yoga, walking and swimming are great options.
-Just chat with your provider to make sure your plans are safe, and then, have fun!
+You get to share those lovely, happy-making endorphins that your body releases when you exercise with your baby as well.
+Yoga, walking and swimming are great low-impact options.
+Just chat with your provider to make sure your plans are safe, and then, have fun.